Introduction

 }

-You can incorporate this template into your Terraform Enterprise Job Spec under the task block before deploying Terraform Enterprise on Nomad.
+Incorporate this template into your Terraform Enterprise Job Specification under the task block before deploying Terraform Enterprise on Nomad.

-If you want to verify the current IP addresses and Ports of the running services, you can run Nomad service command to retrieve the data.
-For example:
+To verify the current IP addresses and ports of the running services, run the nomad service command to retrieve the data.
+For example, to check the minio-svc service, run the following command.

 $ nomad service info -json minio-svc